neumino/neumino.github.io/movies.md

-### King Tweety
+### The Witch: Part 2.
+The Other One
-*Released on 2022-06-13, vote average 7*
+*Released on 2022-06-15, vote average 7*

-Everyone&#39;s favorite yellow canary unexpectedly becomes next in line for the crown when the queen of an island paradise disappears.
-His Little Highness’ entourage includes motorbike daredevil Granny and sly Sylvester, whose allegiance is tested when he uncovers a sinister plot to eliminate Tweety for good.
+A girl wakes up in a huge secret laboratory. then accidentally meets another girl who is trying to protect her house from a gang.
+The mystery girl overthrows the gang with her unexpected powers, and laboratory staff set out to find her.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/7DBwuCoG2FM?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/jhF5zIGJsXs?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>